aiverify-foundation/moonshot/docs/user_guide/web_ui/choosing_relevant_tests.md

     ![Create Cookbook Button](./imgs/cookbook_3.png)

 2. This will lead you to the window to define your custom cookbook name, description and selected recipes.
-Click on the *Select Recipes* button to add the desired recipes
+Click on the "Select Recipes" button to add the desired recipes

     ![Create Cookbook Window](./imgs/cookbook_4.png)

 3. Check the relevant recipes.
 These recipes will show up at the bottom right box.
-Click Ok to proceed.
+Click "Ok" to proceed.
 This cookbook will be saved and you can use it for your benchmarking run.

     ![Choose Recipes](./imgs/cookbook_5.png)